Giga-tronics to Announce Third Quarter Results and a Conference call on February 8, 2022

 DUBLIN, Calif., Feb.
-04, 2022 (GLOBE NEWSWIRE) -- Giga-tronics Incorporated (GIGA, Financial) will release results for the third fiscal quarter ended December 25, 2021, on Tuesday, February 8, 2022, after the close of trading on the OTCQB Market.
+04, 2022 (GLOBE NEWSWIRE) -- Giga-tronics Incorporated (OTCQB:GIGA) will release results for the third fiscal quarter ended December 25, 2021, on Tuesday, February 8, 2022, after the close of trading on the OTCQB Market.

 Also, on February 8, 2022, Giga-tronics will host a conference call at 4:30 p.m.
 EST to discuss results and to provide an update on Company operations.